 The children’s garden encourages play, as well as a hands-on approach to gardening for little ones age 2-6.
 There’s a small admission fee, which includes special activities some days during the summer.

 Just looking for a place to picnic?
 The arboretum has that too!

 The last time I went, I met up with friends who brought pickup from The Local Taco.
-(Lexington has many other flavorful options nearby like Pietana and Han Woo Ri.)
+(Lexington has other great options nearby like the Luna food truck, Condado, Pietana, Han Woo Ri, or the European Delights bakery for dessert!)
 Enjoying some delicious local eats under the trees is a great way to begin a visit.

 And then, whether you have the time for a quick walk, or a long leisurely interlude, the green spaces await you!